Digital X-rays and Panorex Digital Imaging

 DIAGNOdent uses a precise laser scanning system to scan over all your teeth while sending out an audio signal and registering a digital read-out.
-By measuring the fluorescence within each tooth’s structure, your dentist can identify where cavities might be developing in the small spaces between, on, and around your teeth.
+By measuring the fluorescence within each tooth’s structure, Dr. Grimley can identify where cavities might be developing in the small spaces between, on, and around your teeth.

 DIAGNOdent is comfortable and takes only a few short minutes to scan your entire mouth for cavities and decay.
-Detecting tooth decay as early as possible helps eliminate the number of costly treatments that you may need down the line and addresses small problems before they become serious dental situations.
+Detecting tooth decay as early as possible helps eliminate the number of costly treatments you may need down the line, and addresses small problems before they become serious dental situations.